My story

 A lucky break in the music business (PolyGram/Universal 1991-2001)

 It's possible to look back on the trajectory of one's life and identify key moments of transformation.
 The first of these was that Fiona, who had not long started her own recruitment business in the economic boom of the late 1980s, became aware of a job at PolyGram.
 PolyGram was a publicly quoted subsidiary of the Dutch electronics giant Philips.
 It was already the world's largest music company, and had a distinguished history dating way back to the 19th century origins of audio recording technology.
-Knowing my love of music, Fiona put me forward for the role, declaring the potential conflict of interest of course, and I joined the company in 1991.
+Knowing how important music was to me, Fiona put me forward for the role, declaring the potential conflict of interest of course, and I joined the company in 1991.

 For my first two years I was based in the global HQ in Berkeley Square, London.
 There weren't many layers of management and I had a very generous and supportive boss called Stuart Ells.
 Stuart enabled me to gain the attention of PolyGram's executive leadership: Dutchman Jan Cook (EVP and CFO), and Frenchman Alain Levy (CEO).
 I mention these three names because they had a consistently positive influence over my career for almost 15 years.
 They certainly wouldn't describe themselves as guardian angels, but from where I was sitting that's what they often felt like.

 When I joined PolyGram the fax machine was still the dominant medium for communication across the group's many international business units.
 Within my first year the groundbreaking new technology of 'email' was introduced.
 This might seem like a minor administrative digression in my story.
 Email may now have become a monster whose advantages are often eclipsed by its disadvantages, but in the 1990s email really transformed the organisational life of large and international businesses.
-I've often thought that recognising the possibilities and the protocol of email was a notable competitive advantage.
-Once again, I was grateful for my English degree.
+I've often thought that recognising the relationship-building possibilities and protocols of email was a notable competitive advantage.
+Once again, I was grateful for my English degree and for the pleasure I get in crafting communiactions.

 I travelled overseas quite regularly on assignments, initially in Europe.
-My first big break came when I was seconded to a small firm of forensic specialists who had been engaged by PolyGram to undertake a review of worldwide procurement.
+My first big break came when I was seconded to a small firm of multi-disciplinary forensic specialists who had been engaged by PolyGram to undertake a review of worldwide procurement.
 We discovered evidence of practices which were at best negligent, and at worst fraudulent.
 Once remedied, the company saved millions of pounds in production, especially in the artwork design and printing of CD booklets and cassette inlays.
+This was my second important career break.

 New York (1993-1995)